rlucente-se-jboss/flightgear-kiosk-demo/README.md

     cd ~/flightgear-kiosk-demo
     sudo ./config-bootc.sh

-To ensure you can run this demo disconnected, set up a local container registry.
+Run the following command to create a placeholder registry configuration file to support the later bootable container build.

     cd ~/flightgear-kiosk-demo
+    touch 999-local-registry.conf

+You can use a publicly accessible registry like [Quay](https://quay.io) but if you want to run this demo disconnected, you can also optionally set up a local container registry using the following script.

+    cd ~/flightgear-kiosk-demo
     sudo ./config-registry.sh

+If you set up an insecure registry on another RHEL instance, please make sure to copy the `999-local-registry.conf` file to the `~/flightgear-kiosk-demo` and `/etc/containers/registries.conf.d` directories on the RHEL instance building the bootable container images.

 Login to Red Hat's container registry using your Red Hat customer portal credentials and then pull the container image for the base bootable